pfsense/docs/source/hardware/writing-disk-images.rst

 -  Extract the .img file from the .gz archive first
 -  Download Rufus from https://rufus.akeo.ie/
 -  Select your USB under Device
--  Under “Create bootable disk using” click on CD-ROM icon
+-  Under "Create bootable disk using" click on CD-ROM icon
 -  Select extracted pfSense .img that you downloaded as described above
 -  Click Start and wait for image to be copied to USB.